Bicycle lift: Bike tow

 In a bike tow, bikes are connected to an overhead line.
 The cyclist stays mounted and rides as the bike is pulled along.
 The tow lines are retractable (they reel themselves up, like some seatbelts do, when not in use).
 If not in use, they hang well above head height (except at the ends of the overhead towline, where they are low enough to reach, pull down, and attach to the bike).

 Aerial-lift bike racks

 In the absence of aerial-lift bike racks, bikes must be hooked onto an ordinary lift chair (background).

-A aerial-lift bike rack is a form of aerial lift designed to lift a bike rack instead of a car or chair.
+An aerial-lift bike rack is a form of aerial lift designed to lift a bike rack instead of a car or chair.
 Bikes are loaded at one end and unloaded at the other.
 They may be used on ski hills for summer mountain biking.